-We know that India has plenty of cities, towns and villages which are beautiful, historic and friendly.
-But what about entire districts which are packed with things to see and do?
-For instance, plenty of Indians often talk about travelling to Coorg or Kullu-Manali.
+We often hear people talk about travelling to Coorg or Kullu-Manali.
 These aren’t single towns, but entire districts enriched with beauty.
 Yes, there are complete districts in India filled with sightseeing treasures, unique experiences and delicious food.
 One such district is Satara district in Maharashtra.
-The district lies at the foot of Sahyadri mountains and is blessed with two major river beds.
-Satara district is home to exotic fruits like the strawberry.
+The district lies at the eastern foot of Sahyadri mountains and is blessed with two major rivers.
+Satara district is home to exotic fruits like strawberries.
 To see the unparalleled beauty of Satara district, one must visit it during the monsoon between July to September.
 Let’s go through Satara district in today’s post and see which places are the best to visit.

 Geography of Satara district